Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 Does gauge affect Cobalt's voicing characteristics?

-The voicing change, louder output, more upper midrange, is inherent to the cobalt-iron wrap alloy, not the gauge.
+The voicing change, louder output, more upper midrange, is inherent to the cobalt wrap alloy, not the gauge.
 You get the same tonal profile from .008 Extra Cobalt and from .012 Not Even Cobalt.
 Heavier gauges push it further because there's more wrap-wire mass moving in the pickup field, but the character is the same.